State Fair (1945 film): In popular culture

 In "The Moon is Not Blue", a 1982 episode of the television series M*A*S*H, the characters - having heard about the controversy surrounding the film The Moon Is Blue - attempt to get a copy shipped to their mobile hospital in Korea, but ultimately get State Fair instead.
-Actor Harry Morgan, who played Sherman T. Potter for much of M*A*S*Hs run, including the episode in question, appears in State Fair as a carnival barker.
+Harry Morgan, who played Sherman T. Potter for much of M*A*S*Hs run, including the episode in question, appears in State Fair as a carnival barker.

 When General George Marshall returned from his frustrating peace mission to China in 1946, he said that State Fair did more to tell the Chinese about America, “about the heart and soul and about its people than I could possibly have told them in hours of talking."